axonops/axonops-workbench/reports/README.md

 - Visual indicators for increases (▲), decreases (▼), or no change (→)
 - Percentage changes for download trends

+#### Downloads by Operating System
+- Tracks downloads for Windows, macOS, Linux, and Other platforms
+- Shows week-over-week changes and percentage growth
+- Visual trend indicators (📈 for >10% growth, 📉 for >10% decline, ➡️ for stable)

+#### Latest User Release
+- Highlights the most recent user release
+- Shows publication date and days since release
+- Lists all assets with download counts and direct download links
+- Excludes checksum files for cleaner presentation

 ### User Releases
 - Top 10 downloaded assets with change tracking
 - Detailed breakdown of top 15 releases